svlada/svlada.github.io/posts/step-builder-pattern.md

 To make a long story short, the main purpose here is to share my experience with a less well-known derivate of the Builder pattern - Step Builder pattern.

 The Step Builder pattern is an object creation software design pattern.
 It's not so commonly mentioned in popular readings about design patterns.
-Honestly, I've heard about this pattern only recently from my colleague [@mikeladev](https://twitter.com/mikeladev).

 The Step Builder pattern offers some neat benefits when you compare it to a traditional builder pattern.
 One of the main Step Builder pattern benefits is providing the client with the guidelines on how your API should be used.
 It can be seen as a mixture of a builder pattern and a state machine and in fact, this pattern is often referred to as a wizard for building objects.